Will Baylor cover the spread vs. Auburn? Betting Trends, Record ATS

 Additional Baylor vs Auburn Insights & Trends

-- Last year, the Bears recorded 77 points per game, 9.3 more points than the 67.7 the Tigers gave up.
+- Last year, the 77 points per game the Bears scored were 9.3 more points than the Tigers allowed (67.7).

-- Baylor went 15-8 against the spread and 17-6 overall last season when scoring more than 67.7 points.
+- When Baylor put up more than 67.7 points last season, it went 15-8 against the spread and 17-6 overall.

-- When it scored more than 70.3 points last season, Auburn went 11-4 against the spread and 13-5 overall.
+- Auburn went 11-4 against the spread and 13-5 overall when it scored more than 70.3 points last season.

 Bet on this or any college basketball matchup at BetMGM